milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 For other location information, as described in How Google retains data, there are times when—instead of being deleted manually—Google stores data for a set time before it’s deleted.
 The amount of time it takes to safely and completely delete it depends on the type of data, for example:

 Google anonymizes advertising data in server logs by removing part of the IP address after 9 months and cookie information after 18 months.
-Google deletes IP-based location and device location from your Web & App Activity after 30 days.
+Google deletes IP-based location and device location from your Search Services History and Web & App Activity after 30 days.
 Information retained for extended time periods for limited purposes

 As described in the Google Privacy Policy, “some data we retain for longer periods of time when necessary for legitimate business or legal purposes, such as security, fraud and abuse prevention, or financial record-keeping.”
 Learn more about our retention practices